Skip to content

 CO2e Meaning, Definition, Calculation, and Examples

-The proliferation of greenhouse gases (GHGs) like carbon dioxide, methane, and nitrous oxide in the atmosphere as a result of human activities such as the burning of fossil fuels is one of the leading causes of climate change and global warming.
-To address this, 196 countries signed the Paris Agreement in 2015, which aims to limit temperature increase to 1.5 °C above pre-industrial levels.
+One of the leading causes of climate change is the proliferation of greenhouse gases (GHGs) like carbon dioxide, methane, and nitrous oxide in the atmosphere as a result of human activities.
+To address this, 196 countries signed the Paris Agreement in 2015, aiming to limit temperature increase to 1.5 °C above pre-industrial levels.

-Terrascope’s SaaS-based platform is designed to help enterprises measure their GHG emissions accurately and efficiently, which is a critical step towards setting realistic, science-backed emission reduction goals.
+Terrascope’s SaaS-based platform is designed to help enterprises measure their GHG emissions accurately and efficiently, which is a critical step toward setting realistic, science-backed emission reduction goals.

 What are greenhouse gases?